ppy/osu-wiki/news/2026/2026-02-24-community-choice-2025-results.md

 [![](/wiki/shared/news/2026-02-24-community-choice-2025-results/taiko.jpg)](https://osu.ppy.sh/beatmapsets/2358247)

 It's no secret that osu!taiko tends to shine with its tournament bangers, and [**TWC Sound Team "Strike Back Squad" - BUZZ CUTZ**](https://osu.ppy.sh/beatmapsets/2358247) is no exception.
-The osu!taiko World Cup 2025 delivered a fully custom Grand Finals tiebreaker mapped by mapping legends ::Raphalge::{ user=3918650 }, [uone](https://osu.ppy.sh/users/5321719), ::nananass::{ user=7231722 }, [Nurend](https://osu.ppy.sh/users/9905079) and ::layxa::{ user=14800030 } paired with a storyboard by ::Coppertine::{ user=7279762 }, [Kuroise](https://osu.ppy.sh/users/14547127), ::RiceSS::{ user=8271436 } and [Noffy](https://osu.ppy.sh/users/1541323).
+The osu!taiko World Cup 2025 delivered a fully custom Grand Finals tiebreaker mapped by mapping legends ::Raphalge::{ user=3918650 }, ::uone::{ user=5321719 }, ::nananass::{ user=7231722 }, ::Nurend::{ user=9905079 } and ::layxa::{ user=14800030 } paired with a storyboard by ::Coppertine::{ user=7279762 }, ::Kuroise::{ user=14547127 }, ::RiceSS::{ user=8271436 } and ::Noffy::{ user=1541323 }.
 The map took a semi-niche genre — dariacore — and pushed it to new heights with a 9-minute experience that had players and mappers alike on the edge of their seats.

 #### Community Choice finalists